 Now that the Governors of Iowa and Illinois have lifted restrictions on elective surgeries and procedures and after implementing the new guidelines for healthcare facilities, Eye Surgeons is ready to get back to fulfilling our mission of providing your best vision for life —while keeping everyone safe.

 We are seeing patients by appointment, however, the risk of virus transmission is still with us and we must be responsible and careful—for our patients, our staff and our communities.
 Thus, we have implemented new processes to provide patient care in a new normal.
 Everyone entering the clinic will be tested for fever, asked about travel, and COVID-19 screening questions.
 You will enter the clinic to check-in and then may wait in your car until you receive a text message that the doctor is ready.

 What we’d like you to do for your appointment:

-- Please bring a mask, scarf, or handkerchief to wear that covers your nose and mouth.
+- Please bring a mask to wear that covers your mouth and nose.
 Everyone in the clinics is required to wear a mask at all times.

 - To minimize time and paperwork in the clinic, please create an account in our patient portal and complete your patient registration and health information prior to your visit.

 - We encourage you to wash your hands for 20 seconds with soap and water before and after your visit.
 If soap and water are not available, hand sanitizer is a good option.

 - If you are not feeling well or have a pending COVID test, please reschedule your appointment, or if you need to be seen, consider a telemedicine visit.